Visiting coaches

 Parking

 Many of the small towns and villages have narrow roads and one-way systems.
-Coaches are prohibited in some narrow roads.
-See Traffic Signs.
-Please use the preferred routes to the coach parking areas described below.
+Coaches are prohibited on some narrow roads.
+Please refer to Traffic Signs when travelling around the Island.
+Please use the preferred routes to the coach parking areas described below and refrain from using Satnav on the island as it can send coaches down unsuitable roads.

-The Island's heritage sites are regularly visited by coach parties and where possible coach parking is accommodated nearby but in some cases, for example, Castletown and Laxey Wheel, parking adjacent to heritage sites is not possible.
-Please see below for details.
+The Island's historic sites and key attractions are regularly visited by coach parties and where possible coach parking is accommodated nearby but in some cases, for example, Castletown and Laxey Wheel, parking adjacent to heritage sites is not possible.
+Please see details below of drop off and parking areas.

 Douglas

-Douglas Promenade.
-Parking is permitted during the day and overnight in 7 dedicated coach parking bays situated in various places on Douglas Promenade.
-Five spaces are situated at the northern end of the Promenade on King Edward Road, opposite the horse tram terminus.
-A further two coach parking bays are situated on Mona Terrace behind the multi-story car park.
+Parking is permitted during the day and overnight in 11 dedicated coach parking bays situated in various places on Douglas Promenade.
+9 spaces are situated at the northern end of the Promenade on King Edward Road, opposite the horse tram terminus.
+A further 2 coach parking bays are situated on Mona Terrace behind the multi-story car park.
 There are two drop off points opposite the Villa Marina and two further drop off points outside the Penta and Hydro Hotel.

 The Ferry Port at the Sea Terminal in Douglas has allocated parking for up to 4 coaches situated on the Victoria Pier.
-Overnight parking is only permitted in this location between the hours of 6.30pm and 8am.
-Between the hours of 8am and 6.30pm is strictly drop off and pick up only.
-Any drivers parking their vehicles overnight in this area are requested to leave their contacts details at the front of the coach.
+Overnight parking is permitted at the Sea Terminal between 6.30pm and 8am.
+Please can drivers leave their contact details at the front of their vehicles when parking overnights.
+Between 8am and 6.30pm is strictly drop off and pick up only.
+If you need to leave the coach in the daytime, please move the coach to a designated parking bay on the promenade.

 Ramsey

-During the summer months there are 2 dedicated coach parking bays in Dale Street, Ramsey, close to the West Quay, adjacent to the former Swimming Pool.
+During the summer months there is 1 dedicated coach parking bay on Dale Street, Ramsey, close to the West Quay.
 Setting down only is permitted in the nearby Market Place.
-The preferred route to Dale Street from the south is via Queen’s Promenade, if using the A2 Coast Road.
-All other routes from the north, west or from the A18 Mountain Road is via the West Quay.
+The preferred route to Dale Street from the south is via Queen's Promenade, if using the A2 Coast Road.

-The Victorian Villa at the Grove, Ramsey has free parking for coaches in the car park at the front of the site.
+The Victorian historic house at The Grove, Ramsey has free parking for coaches in the car park at the front of the site.
 For visits to the Mooragh Park, coaches may park on the car park at the northern end accessed via the Mooragh Promenade.

 Peel

 Peel has coach parking available on Marine Parade (sea front) in the Creg Malin car park.
-This car park can accommodate a maximum of 6 coaches.
-Access via the A4 is from Stanley Road, otherwise follow the signs to the Quay or House of Manannan and then to the Promenade.
+This car park can accommodate a maximum of 2 coaches.
+During the roadworks, access to Creg Malin car park will be via the Stanley Road.
+Parking for coaches is also available at the rear of the House of Manannan Museum.
+Follow the signs to the Quay or House of Manannan.

 Castletown